 The next obvious step was chickens.
 Tommy and I have always had a penchant for farming, not the half past four in the morning stuff, but that bit where you lean on a gate and prod the pigs with a stick.
 So now by keeping chickens we can take a step towards our goal, hep the state, improve the household budget and fertilise the garden all at the same time.
 I believe one or two of our neighbours may sniff but I have instructed Tommy to tell them that at times like this we prefer our old hens behind wire netting.

-**Youngs Timber and Builders Merchants was located in Lower Road on the site which now houses shops CW Eyecare, Gusto and Adele’s.
+*Tooth and Tooth, just off Oxford Street, London. **Youngs Timber and Builders Merchants was located in Lower Road on the site which now houses shops CW Eyecare and MG Barbers.
 It became Gosletts and closed in the mid 80s